Longest word in Turkish: Grammar

 Thus, case and possessive suffixes interspersed with the -ki- suffix can be added indefinitely to a noun, although in practice this would not be observed more than a few times.

 The causative morpheme can also be used recursively to generate indefinitely long words that are grammatically valid.
-This morpheme shows quite some irregularity, taking one of six forms depending on the verb root.
-Otherwise it alternates between -Dır (D=d or t, I=ı,i,u or ü) and -t depending on the preceding letter.
+This morpheme shows quite some irregularity, but its regular form is -DIr, where -D- is either -t- (after a voiceless consonant) or -d- (otherwise), and -I- is one of -ı-, -i-, -u- or -ü- (depending on vowel harmony).